ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 that has been transmitted but has not been acknowledged:

-P.delivered: C.delivered when the packet was sent from transport connection
+P.delivered: C.delivered when the packet was sent from transport connection C.
-C. TODO: I'm not sure what this is for?

-P.delivered_time: C.delivered_time when the packet was delivered TODO: Does my reword work?
+P.delivered_time: C.delivered_time when the packet was sent.

 P.is_app_limited: true if C.app_limited was non-zero when the packet was sent, else false.